City of Industry, California: Government and infrastructure

 The Los Angeles County Department of Health Services operates the Pomona Health Center in Pomona, serving Industry.

 The United States Postal Service City of Industry Post Office is located at 15559 Rausch Rd.

 City of Industry's City Council members, composed of five members, are elected at large and the elections are held on a Tuesday after the first Monday in June of odd-numbered years.

 Transportation

-The City of Industry is served by Metrolink’s Riverside Line which stops at the City of Industry station.
-The Riverside line offers service to Los Angeles Union Station and Riverside–Downtown station.
+The City of Industry is served by Metrolink’s Riverside Line which stops at Industry station.
+The Riverside Line offers service to Los Angeles Union Station and Riverside–Downtown station.

 Emergency services

 The Los Angeles County Sheriff's Department operates the Industry Station in the City of Industry.

 Economy

 The city's zoning is primarily devoted to business: 92% is industrial, 8% is commercial.
 The few residences in the city either existed before incorporation, are on properties adjacent to either Industry Hills Golf Club, Industry Hills Recreation Center or in the small neighborhood adjacent to City Hall.
 In addition, there are residents at the El Encanto Healthcare Center, a nursing home owned by the city.

 The City of Industry has no business taxes and is primarily funded through retail sales tax from shopping centers located within the city limits, and property tax on parcels within the city.
 The city has the highest property tax rate in Los Angeles County, at 1.92%.
 In addition, there is a revenue-generating hillside hotel resort, known as the Pacific Palms Resort (formerly the Industry Hills Sheraton), which is almost completely surrounded by the city of La Puente but actually located in the City of Industry.

 City of Industry is a popular investment area for Chinese businesspeople and the city has also emerged as a high-tech import/export center for computer parts, with business links to the Asian marketplace.
 For convenience, many Chinese entrepreneurs and staff live in nearby Rowland Heights, Hacienda Heights, West Covina, Diamond Bar and Walnut.